 - By Susan Nicholson Seven-Day Menu Planner

-Plan ahead: Save enough beef for Monday and enough cake for Tuesday.
+Plan ahead: Save enough ham for Monday and Thursday; save enough pound cake for Monday.

 Easy Entertaining Saturday

 Walnut-Crusted Flounder (or tilapia or sole) makes a favorite meal for guests.
 Combine 1/2 cup finely chopped walnuts and 1/3 cup dry bread crumbs in a pie plate or shallow container.
 Place 1/4 cup flour in second pie plate.
 Blend 1/4 cup 1 percent milk and 1 egg together in third pie plate.
 Heat 2 tablespoons canola oil in a large nonstick skillet on medium.
 Coat 4 flounder fillets (about 6 ounces each) on both sides in flour; dip into egg mixture (allowing excess to drip off).
 Finally, coat with walnut mixture.
 Cook fish 2 to 3 minutes on each side or until golden.
 Serve immediately.

 To make the meal special, serve with your garlic mashed potatoes and fresh broccoli.
 Add a Boston lettuce salad and baguettes.
 When you top scoops of pineapple sherbet with fresh or thawed mango chunks and sprinkle with leftover toasted coconut, you have unique pineapple sundaes for dessert.

 6 ounces angel-hair pasta